 My Psychedelic Story Part 1

-Soon after returning home from Latin America in 2017, My Mum decided to leave my Dad after many years of difficulties in their marriage.
-It was a very difficult time for us all, for both of them, for my older brother, and for me.
+Soon after returning home from Latin America in 2017, my Mum decided to leave my Dad after many years of difficulties in their marriage.
+It was a very difficult time for us all, for both of them, for my older brother, and for myself.

 I managed to take it reasonably well, understanding the reasons why after seeing it not really working for many years.
 I wanted them to stay together but didn’t want to continue seeing the pain that they were both in in the relationship.
 It broke my heart but felt like it was the only real way forward.
 In the end, I just wanted both of them to be happy.